thinkingjimmy/PoleStarChat/README.md

 ## 🔖 Supports multiple result displays
-Currently, AI technology is still at an early stage, and the content produced by AI is still not very stable, so it is often necessary for AI to re-output.
+<p>Currently, AI technology is still at an early stage, and the content produced by AI is still not very stable, so it is often necessary for AI to re-output.
 However, most of the products on the market adopt the way of overwriting or resending to solve the retry.
 Overwriting will lose the historical data, and the resending will disrupt the context.
-In order to solve this problem, PoleStar Chat supports displaying multiple solutions in the same bubble for easy comparison:
+In order to solve this problem, PoleStar Chat supports displaying multiple solutions in the same bubble for easy comparison:</p>

 <table>
     <tr>